Creating, modifying, and managing printer counts with the License Partition dialog

-In BarTender 2019, you have the option of segmenting your license.
+In BarTender 2019 and later, you have the option of segmenting your license.
 This is done by utilizing License Partitions in the Administration Console.
 If you are not familiar with License Partitions or where to locate them, please see this support article: What are License Partitions?

 The printer counts for each partition are controlled by the License Partition dialog.
 Here you can modify the printer counts, reassign printer pools, and even create new License Partitions.